-A distinguished jurist who served as a United States District Attorney and later as a judge on the federal bench, J. Otis Humphrey was the founding president of the Lincoln Centennial Association.
-Humphrey was born near Jacksonville, Illinois in 1850, attending Shurtleff Collegebefore becoming a teacher.
+J. Otis Humphrey was a distinguished jurist who served as a United States District Attorney and later as a judge on the federal bench, J. Otis Humphrey was the founding president of the Lincoln Centennial Association.
+Humphrey was born in 1850 near Jacksonville, Illinois, attending Shurtleff College before becoming a teacher.
 He studied law and was admitted to the bar in 1880.
 He oversaw the operation of extensive farmlands and served on a number of local boards and civic organizations, including the planning of the Lincoln Centennial celebration.
 The Lincoln Centennial Association began its planning efforts in 1908.
 Judge Humphrey secured the attendance of Robert Todd Lincoln for the event although James Bryce, the British Ambassador to the United States, was the featured speaker for the February 12, 1909 event.
 Humphrey’s friendship with U.S. Senator Shelby M. Cullom, head of the Foreign Relations Committee, provided a number of prominent European statesmen as speakers for the Association’s early banquets.

 When John W. Bunn died in 1920, the Association elected Logan Hay.
 Hay came from a long pedigree of Lincolnians: his grandfather was Stephen Trigg Logan, Abraham Lincoln’s second law partner; his father was Milton Hay, who studied law in the Lincoln-Herndon law firm; his cousin was John Hay, Lincoln’s personal secretary; and he was a partner in the firm of Brown, Hay & Stephens, successor to the firm of Stuart & Lincoln.
 It was under Hay’s leadership that the Association made its greatest strides.
 Hay changed the name of the organization to the Abraham Lincoln Association, reflecting a new mission.
 Realizing that much of the writing on Lincoln was dated and that it repeated stories and myths about the Sixteenth President, Hay hired Paul Angle as a research associate to begin a serious and scholarly examination of the record and present new findings at Association meetings and publications.
 The painstaking care that attended all of the Association’s research and publications earned it widespread recognition and praise from leading academics and news organizations.